pig-games/C64OSPresenter/README.md

 If a field is defined that was already defined earlier in the flow of the presentation (including before stepping back a few slides), it will simply be overwritten.
 So if you want to make sure you control the value of a field in a specific slide you have to make sure you set it at the start of the slide itself and not rely on it having been set in a previous slide.

 The following fields are 'standard' by convention:
-* __TI__: Title, this field is used to contain the title of the presentation
+* __ti__: Title, this field is used to contain the title of the presentation
-* __ST__: Section title, this field is used to contain the title of a section of slides.
+* __st__: Section title, this field is used to contain the title of a section of slides.
-* __AU__: Author, this is field is used to contain the name of the author of the presentation
+* __au__: Author, this is field is used to contain the name of the author of the presentation
-* __CD__: Creation Date, this field is used to contain the creation date of the presentation
+* __cd__: Creation Date, this field is used to contain the creation date of the presentation

 One way to allow for one more field is by using either the __TI__ or __ST__ field for both the title of the presentation and the title of a section of slides (if both titles are not used at the same time anywhere).
 ### Dynamic fields (will be available in later version)
 These fields are always available and don't need any definition.
 Do note that these are really regular fields and are set automatically at specific points during the use of the Presenter.
 This means that they can be overwritten like any other field, so if you don't want this make sure you don't but it also allows you to reclaim the field names if you don't need the 'automatic' values

 The following dynamic (automatic) fields are defined:
-- **PV**: Presenter (application) Version, set at the start of the presentation.
+- **pv**: Presenter (application) Version, set at the start of the presentation.
-- __PD__: Presentation Date, which is the current date when the presentation is started.
+- __pd__: Presentation date, which is the current date when the presentation is started.
-* **PF**: Presentation File name at the time of loading the presentation.
+* **pn**: Presentation file name at the time of loading the presentation.
-- **SN**: Current Slide Number starting at 1, increased when progressing to the next slide, decreased when returning to the previous slide.
+- **sn**: Number of the current slide starting at 1, increased when progressing to the next slide, decreased when returning to the previous slide.

 ## Slides
 The bulk of a slide's content consists of standard petsii text.
 In addition to this a set of commands can be used that are always prefixed with an '!' (to have an ! in the output just use !! in the slide content).

 The following commands are supported:
+* __!#\<path\>__: Only allowed at the first character of a presentation file (and only one level deep).
+The path must be an absolute path that specifies the template file that is to be included in the presentation.
 * __!s__\<CR\>: Start of a new slide/section.
 This command pauses the presentation, and when 'Next' is triggered, will clear the screen and start any new content from the top-left of the screen.
 Note that this command needs to end with a CR (carriage return).
 * **!p**\<CR\>: Pause the current slide.
 This command pauses the presentation and when 'Next' is triggered, will continue any new content at the paused position.
 * **!c**xx: Changes the text color.
 It requires a two digit decimal number, between 0 and 15, immediately after the command.